elbe0046/rotation-updater/docs/ADD_ROTATION.md

 For this you'll need to determine:
 - Your VictorOps rotation ID
 - Your Slack User Group ID
-- Each rotation member's VictorOps ID
+- Each rotation member's VictorOps User ID
 - Each rotation member's Slack User ID

 You'll also need to get the `rotation-updater`'s API key from AWS apigateway, as well as the REST API ID.